MaxBer04/DebiasDiffusion/README.md

 This work is based on the Stable Diffusion model by Stability AI and uses the HuggingFace Diffusers library.
 We acknowledge their contributions to the field of text-to-image generation.

-For further assistance, please contact the author under [maber133@uni-duesseldorf.de](maber133@uni-duesseldorf.de).
+For further assistance, please contact the author at [maber133@uni-duesseldorf.de](maber133@uni-duesseldorf.de).